Generic name: trabectedin [ tra-BEK-te-din ]

-Yondelis is injected into a vein through a central line IV.
+Yondelis is given as an infusion into a vein, through a central line IV.
 A healthcare provider will give you this injection.

-Before you receive a dose of Yondelis, you may need a blood test to check your liver function.
+Before you receive a dose of trabectedin, you may need a blood test to check your liver function.

-The infusion must be given slowly and can take up to 24 hours to complete.
+Yondelis must be given slowly and the infusion can take up to 24 hours to complete.

 Yondelis is usually given once every 3 weeks.
-Your doctor will determine how long to treat you with this medicine.
+Your doctor will determine how long to treat you with trabectedin.

-You may be given steroid medication to prevent certain side effects of Yondelis.
+You may be given steroid medication to prevent certain side effects of trabectedin.